Programme Handbooks and Information for Students

 If you do not have a Moodle Discipline Student Home Page, then we can link this button to a document which contains the above information.
 Either of these two options will need regular updating to ensure that the information contained does not go out of date.

-Assessment includes rules and regulations for assessment such as resubmits, late assignments, and links to submitting APCs, etc. We encourage programmes to also place a table of all assessment due dates under this button.
+Assessment includes rules and regulations for assessment such as resubmissions, late assignments, and links to submitting Assessment Concessions, etc. Programmes can also place a table of all assessment due dates under this button.

-My Study Plan button links to the place where study plans have already been deployed.
+My Study Plan links to the place where study plans are available.

 Regulations and Policy button contains the current programme regulations and other policy elements.

-Get Involved and Feedback button leads to info about becoming a student rep, and a TPA designed anonymous survey that allows us to collect feedback from students throughout the course.
-This is not supposed to replace Course Feedback, but rather give students more options to feedback.
+Get Involved and Feedback button leads to info about becoming a student representative, and a Te Puna Ako designed anonymous survey that allows us to collect feedback from students throughout the course.
+This does not replace the Course Survey, but rather give students more options for feedback.

 The Course Details and Regulations sections are maintained by TKK Administrators.
 All other pages are maintained by their various owners.